What are the best stops between Cancun and Tulum?

 You will need at least an entire day to explore the entire area.
-It’s home to mangrove marshes and tropical forests, as well as over 300 different types of birds and 400 fish species.
+It’s home to mangrove marshes, tropical forests, and over 300 different types of birds and 400 fish species.

 During your visit, there’s a high chance you will come across different animal species like dolphins, turtles, spider monkeys, crocodiles, pumas, ocelots, and jaguars among others.

 And if it’s your lucky day, then you may also spot a manatee or manta ray.

 The ancient Maya ruins of Muyil are also nearby.
 So, if you still have time to spare, you should also head there.

 As much as they are not as striking as the Coba ruins, they are still worth checking out.
 And, there’s a high chance you will have them all to yourself, considering they don’t attract many visitors.

 As much as Tulum doesn’t sit directly on the beach, plenty of lush and pristine beaches are nearby, which you can explore on a day trip.
 One of the most popular in the area is Paradise Beach, considered one of the most scenic in the country.